 Jonathan Rhys Meyers,

 An American girl inherits a fortune and falls into a misguided relationship with a gentleman confidence artist whose true nature, including a barbed and covetous disposition, turns her life into a nightmare.

-A close-knit group of young kids in Nazi Germany listen to banned swing music from the US.
-Soon dancing and fun lead to more difficult choices as the Nazis begin tightening the grip on Germany.
+A close-knit group of young kids in Nazi Germany listen to banned swing music from the U.S. Soon, dancing and fun lead to more difficult choices, as the Nazis begin tightening their grip on Germany.
 Each member of the group is forced to face some tough choices about right, wrong, and survival.Written by

 Susan Southall <firstname.lastname@example.org>